Dining In Amboseli National Park

 Our wine list offers a broad selection of old- and new-world wines, and local and imported beers and spirits.
 We also offer a wide range of soft drinks including an array of freshly-made local fruit juices.
 We serve only the finest Kenyan coffee and tea; we also offer a wide range of fruit and herbal infusions.

 We are expert in arranging breakfasts, lunches, dinners and cocktails in the bush.
-We have dedicated ‘bush dining' site immediately adjacent to the lodge as well as a number of panoramic sites within the park, such as ‘Observation Hill' which looks directly towards Mount Kilimanjaro.
+We have a dedicated ‘bush dining' site immediately adjacent to the lodge as well as a number of panoramic sites within Amboseli National Park.
+The romantic and breathtaking ‘Observation Hill' looks directly towards Mount Kilimanjaro and is a favourite spot for bush dining and sundowners.
 These areas are typically presented with tables, safari chairs, ‘bush bar' and a ‘bush kitchen', where a broad range of meats, poultry, fish and vegetables are cooked on-site (supplemented by fresh soups, salads and puddings from our hotel kitchens).
 In the evenings, ‘sun-downer' cocktails are traditionally served around a campfire and can be followed by a lamp-lit ‘bush dinner'.

 We have long experience in presenting a wide variety of special events, which can be presented by our pool, in the restaurant or in the bush.
 We can also offer a selection of local musicians, live bands or local traditional dancers.